Raid on Gananoque: Background

 With the American garrison at Sackets Harbor running low on supplies and ammunition, Brig Gen Jacob Brown authorized a raid into Canadian territory.

 Gananoque is located roughly 20 mi from Kingston, the principal base of the British Provincial Marine on the Great Lakes and a key transshipment point.
 Gananoque served as a depot for ammunition, stores, foodstuffs along the St. Lawrence River route between Kingston and Montreal.
 Furthermore, it was the last convoy-staging point between Montreal and Kingston and a key point for communications between the two cities.
 The town had been settled in 1789 by Joel Stone, an American Loyalist who had arrived in Upper Canada following the American Revolutionary War.
-On 9 August 1812, General Sir George Prévost, commander of British forces in Canada and Major General Henry Dearborn commander of the United States forces in the north agree to a cessation of hostilities.
+On 9 August 1812, General Sir George Prevost, commander of British forces in Canada and Major General Henry Dearborn commander of the United States forces in the north agree to a cessation of hostilities.
 President James Madison repudiated Dearborn's agreement on 15 August.

 The American garrison at Sackets Harbor, New York under the command of Brigadier General Jacob Brown of the New York Militia was suffering from lack of supply.
 Brown himself had purchased blankets for his men.
 The garrison was reinforced by a company of the US Regiment of Riflemen on 14 September, but the reinforcements lacked ammunition.
 Finding no support from his superiors, Brown authorized a raid on Canadian territory to acquire supplies and ammunition following the termination of the armistice.
 Based on the intelligence that Brown had, Gananoque was lightly defended.